HKBU-HPML/IRS/README.md

 # IRS
-IRS: A Large Synthetic Indoor Robotics Stereo Dataset for Disparity and Surface Normal Estimation
+IRS: A Large Naturalistic Indoor Robotics Stereo Dataset to Train Deep Models for Disparity and Surface Normal Estimation

 # Introduction